Eden Project: Qingdao, China

 In 2015, the Eden Project announced that it had reached an agreement to construct an Eden site in Qingdao, China.
 While the site had originally been slated to open by 2020, construction fell behind schedule due to the COVID-19 pandemic and the opening date was delayed to 2023.
 The new site is expected to focus on "water" and its central role in civilization and nature.

 Eden Project New Zealand

 A planned Eden Project for the New Zealand city of Christchurch, to be called Eden Project New Zealand/Eden Project Aotearoa, was expected to be inaugurated in 2025.
 It was to be centred close to the Avon River, on a site largely razed as a result of the 2011 Christchurch Earthquake.
 The project has since been cancelled.

 Eden Sessions

 Since 2002, the Project has hosted a series of musical performances, called the Eden Sessions, usually held during the summer.
 The 2020 sessions were postponed due to the COVID-19 pandemic and were rescheduled as the 2022 sessions lineup.

-The 2025 sessions were headlined by Texas, Gary Barlow, The Script, Deftones, Biffy Clyro, Madness and The Libertines.
-Kneecap were originally scheduled to perform on 4 July, however, it was announced on 29 April that their show was cancelled following their public statements criticising Israel's actions in Gaza.
+The currently announced acts for the 2026 sessions will be headlined by Pixies, the Maccabees, Bowling for Soup, Frank Turner & the Sleeping Souls, Bastille, Becky Hill, Snow Patrol, Wolf Alice, Mika, Ben Howard and CMAT.